cesarsotovalero/cesarsotovalero.github.io/_posts/2020-1-6-deploying-to-maven-central.md

 ## 3. Release to Maven Central

-Run a deployment to OSSRH and an automated release to the Central Repository with the following command:
+Finally, run a deployment to OSSRH and an automated release to the Central Repository with the following command:

 ```bash
   mvn clean deploy